 Meniere’s disease is a chronic disorder of the inner ear (vestibular).
-It is named after the French doctor Prosper Meniere who first theorized that episodes of vertigo, hearing loss, and tinnitus originated from an issue in the inner ear rather than from the brain, as what was previously believed.
+French doctor Prosper Meniere first theorized that episodes of vertigo, hearing loss, and tinnitus originated from an issue in the inner ear rather than from the brain.

-After his idea spread and became widely accepted in the medical field, a comprehensive definition of Meniere’s disease was created, stating that it is a type of endolymphatic hydrops creating a recurring set of symptoms due to an abnormally large amount of fluid in the ears.
-The liquid that gathers in the inner ear is called endolymph.
+After his idea spread and became widely accepted in the medical field, a comprehensive definition of Meniere’s disease emerged.
+It became a type of endolymphatic hydrops creating a recurring set of symptoms due to an abnormally large amount of fluid in the ears.
+The liquid that gathers in the inner ear is endolymph.

 According to the National Institutes of Health, as many as 615,000 people have Meniere’s disease, with 45,500 cases of diagnosis or re-diagnosis each year.
-It can afflict people of all ages; however, it is mostly seen in adults between 40 to 60 years of age.
+It can afflict people of all ages.
+However, it mostly affects adults between 40 to 60 years of age.
 Meniere’s disease is a rare condition.

 Possible Underlying Causes of Meniere’s